lefex/SYWebViewBridge/README.md

 An iOS *modern bridge* for sending messages between Objective-C and JavaScript in WKWebView.
 Include FE and iOS.

 I am writing the library.....
+not release
+can not use to product app

 ## Documentation